charliecalvert/CloudNotes/Prog219/Setup.md

 ### Step Two: Bin Directory

-We need a place to put executables that we will run frequently.
-This will be:
+If you are not admin on your machine, you will need to decide where to put Putty.
+This is really a general issue, and not one limited just to Putty.
+In particular, we need a place to put executables and scripts that we will run frequently.
+This could be:

 - C:\Users\UserName\Bin
 - %USERPROFILE%\Bin

-Create this directory and put it on your path.
+The two lines above are just two ways of saying the same thing.
+I show them both hoping that at least one of them will make sense to you.
+Create the **Bin** directory and put it on your path.
 Restart your command session.

 ### Step Three: Putty in Bin

-Put the contents of the Putty zip file in your bin directory.
+If you are not admin on your machine, then put the contents of the Putty zip file in your bin directory.
+Otherwise, just leave the Putty files where they were installed, but make sure they are on your path.

-Make sure you have an environment variable called GIT_SSH.
+Create an environment variable called GIT_SSH.
 It should be set to:

 	c:\Users\charles.calvert\Bin\PLINK.EXE

+You can use the Windows GUI tools for manipulating the environment, or you can try using the built-in SETX utility:

+    setx GIT_SSH=c:\Users\charles.calvert\Bin\PLINK.EXE

+You will probably need to restart the Windows Command Line after making this change.
+To test your work, echo it from the command line.
 For instance:

-	C:\Users\charles.calvert\Git>echo %GIT_SSH%
+	>echo %GIT_SSH%
 	c:\Users\charles.calvert\Bin\PLINK.EXE

-Make sure **Git.exe** is on your path.
-It can usually be found here, being careful to get the spaces right:
+You should also make sure **Git.exe** is on your path.
+It can usually be found here.
+When working with this path, be careful to get the spaces right:

 	C:\Program Files (x86)\Git\cmd

-Make sure you enter the following at the command prompt:
+Also Make sure you enter the following at the command prompt:

 	git config --global push.default simple

-It is best if you can see Pageant in the **notification area**.
-Start pageant, then set "Show icon and notifications.*

 **TIP**: *Consider putting your SSH keys in an encrypted folder.*

 You might get this error: